CorrelAid/spark_workshop/README.md

 # Spark Workshop

-This workshop is scheduled for the week of June 17th to 21st, 2024.
+This workshop is scheduled for July 9th, 2024.

 <!-- TABLE OF CONTENTS -->
 <details>